ergest/sql_patterns/Book/chap2.md

 -----------------------+--------+-------+-------+-----+
 2021-12-10 14:09:36.950|70276799|      5|       |    2|
 ```

+By the way, DuckDB (and a few other databases) have this very handy new feature where you don

 So I'm aggregating by all the columns I expect to make up the unique row and filtering for any that invalidate my assumption.
 If my hunch is correct, I should get 0 rows from this query.
 But we don't!
 We get a duplicate row!

 This means we have to be careful when joining with this table on `post_id, user_id, creation_date, post_history_type_id` We have to deal with the duplicate issue first otherwise we'll get incorrect results.